xanderwasserman/esp32_p1meter/README.md

 Then I noticed the project of [WhoSayIn](https://github.com/WhoSayIn/esp8266_dsmr2mqtt), that takes a much more minimalistic approach, which I liked.
 However, I discovered this project was also designed for the DSMR 4.0 meters.

 With this fork, I want to accomplish the following:
-- Combine the projects mentioned above in a minimalistic setup for the newer DSMR 5.0 smart meters (at the time of writing: 402 vs 681 lines of code, tested on the `ISKRA AM550`).
+- Combine the projects mentioned above in a minimalistic setup for the newer DSMR 5.0 smart meters.
 - Separate code in multiple files for readability.
 - Add solar panel meter: read out delivered energy.
-- Add an alternative data quality (DQ) check for the CRC check.
-See the `getValueWithDqCheck` method.

-To add to the last point: I don't exactly know why, but the CRC check never worked for me.
-It always said that the data read out from the serial port was corrupted.
-When I turned this off, I noticed that most of the time the data is actually fine, but it sometimes drops back to zero or some lower value.
-This of course shouldn't be possible (you can't suddenly have used less energy than you did in the past), so I built a check into the code to see whether the current value is higher than the previous value.
-If that's not the case, the last known (previous) value is send again.
+- Easy to read and add new readouts from a telegram.
+Used a struct to accomplish this.
+- Generate the full MQTT topics based on the array of telegram decode structs.
+- Easy to debug the software and able to compile without the debug for a more compact compiled code base.

+I noticed that the other repositories use SoftwareSerial library to readout the P1 port but the ESP32 has multiple RX and TX port to read en write serial streams.
+This made it easy to debug the code and have the full speed of the hardware serial.
+Also the ESP32 is a bit faster so it doesn't crash as fast as a ESP8266 when you want to readout every second.

 ## Setup
 This setup requires: